micropython/micropython/docs/pyboard/tutorial/lcd160cr_skin.rst

 and which also serves as a basis to start creating your own code that uses the LCD.
 This test program is available on GitHub
 `here <https://github.com/micropython/micropython/blob/master/drivers/display/lcd160cr_test.py>`__.
-Copy it to the board over USB mass storage, or by using `mpremote`.
+Copy it to the board over USB mass storage, or by using :ref:`mpremote`.

 To run the test from the MicroPython prompt do::